thuanvu301103/CO3061_Introduction_to_AI_Assignment/README.md

 - State-space: All possible arrangements of a queens (0 < a < n), one per column in the leftmost a columns, with no queen attacking another.
 - Actions: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen.
 - Algorithms:
-  1 Evaluate the initial state: No queen has been place on the chessboard 2 Loop until a solution is found or there are no new operators left to be applied:
+  1. Evaluate the initial state: No queen has been place on the chessboard.
+Then put initial state on the top of a stack
-    + Select and apply a operator
-    + Evaluate the new state:
-    goal → quit
-better than current state → new current state
-=> Not try all possible new states!
+  2. Take the state on the top of the stack and add to visited list
+  3. Create a list of successor state of that state by applying legal action.
+Add all of them on the top of the stack
+  4. Repeat (2) and (3) until the stack is empty or there are no more actions that can be applied
 - Implementation (using Python):
-  1. State: A state is represent by a
+  1. Evaluate the initial state: A state is represent by a
   2. How to know if two queens attacking eachother?
 ### Breath Fít Search (BrFS) approach
 - State-space: All possible arrangements of a queens (0 < a < n), one per column in the leftmost a columns, with no queen attacking another.